How did this happen so soon?

 If you know any kids going to the same school, even if it’s only through a friend-of-a-friend, making time to meet up beforehand for a short walk or playdate could really help.
 Some kids who don’t know one another will make friends very easily, but if your child tends to struggle with this kind of thing, teach them some useful phrases before the first day, like: “Can I join in?” or: “Do you want to play?”
 Just practising saying “Hello” can really help.

 Run some little scenarios where their teddy bear goes to school, and Mummy or Daddy Teddy leaves, but returns after Baby Teddy has sung a song, had a snack and made some furry friends.
-This should help to make the Big Day seem (sort of) familiar.

 6. ROLE PLAY IT OUT